 Repeated patterns call for abstraction.
 While Abstraction explains how programmers can create some of these abstractions, the predicate-selector pattern can be addressed only by a language designer.
 In particular the designers of functional programming languages have recognized the need for abstracting the repetitive uses of predicates and selectors.
 These languages therefore provide pattern matching as a linguistic construct that combines and simplifies these cond clauses.

-This section presents Racket’s pattern matcher as provided by the 2htdp/abstraction library.
-Figure 66 displays the grammatical extension for match.
+This section presents a simplification of Racket’s pattern matcher.
+Figure 105 displays the grammatical extension for match.
 Clearly, match is a syntactically complex construct.
 While its basic outline resembles that of cond, the conditions are replaced by patterns, which come with their own vocabulary and grammatical rule.

 expr = ... | (match expr [pattern expr] ...) pattern = variable | literal-constant | (cons pattern pattern) | (structure-name pattern ...) | (? predicate-name)